Speed Lab Results

 CyberGhost VPN uses industry-standard security protocols to ensure everyday privacy and protect users' data online.

-CyberGhost unblocks 7+ Services, though performance varies by region.
+CyberGhost accesses 7+ Services, though performance varies by region.

-CyberGhost uses dedicated, optimized streaming servers to reliably unblock geo-restricted content without extra settings.
+CyberGhost uses dedicated, optimized streaming servers to reliably access geo-restricted content without extra settings.

 CyberGhost excels across the board here, scoring 10/10 for Devices and 9/10 for Connections.